alainrk/cashout/README.md

 ### User Experience

-- **Intuitive Interface**: Clean inline keyboards for all operations.
+- **Intuitive Interface**: Clean inline keyboards for all operations, with a homogeneous category selector across add, edit, search, and budget flows.
-- **Smart Navigation**: Year/month selectors for browsing historical data.
+- **Smart Navigation**: Year/month selectors for browsing historical data, with the year shown in list and search results to avoid ambiguity.
 - **Pagination**: Handle large transaction lists with ease.
+- **Live Typing Indicator**: The bot signals "typing..." while the AI thinks, so you always know it is working.
-- **Quick Actions**: Home screen with instant access to all major functions.
+- **Quick Actions**: Home screen with instant access to all major functions, kept stable to avoid flicker on updates.
 - **Cancel Anytime**: Every operation can be cancelled mid-flow.

 ### Technical Features